-The municipality through the Training and Skills Development Section is also in the process of drafting the Workplace Skills plan.
+The municipality through the Training and Skills Development Section has the Workplace Skills plan in place.
 The plan is aimed at responding to the capacity challenges of the municipality.

-The municipality has a draft Retention Stragey that still needs to go through administrative processes before tabled before Council for approval.
+The municipality has a draft Retention Strategy that still needs to go through administrative processes before tabled before Council for approval.
 The purpose of this strategy is to outline the mechanisms, tools and strategies that can be applied at MLM to retain critical, scarce and high risk skills, whichever is applicable.
 The primary emphasis of this strategy is to ensure that the Municipality proactively retains employees to ensure that the Municipality has the best, well trained and suitable employees occupy key positions at all times.